Entry notice (Form 9)

 7 days, unless agreed, and not within 3 months of previous entry

-Smoke alarms — to install or carry out repairs/maintenance 24 hours
+Smoke alarms — to install, maintain or replace a smoke alarm 24 hours

 To show prospective purchasers* or tenants